Billionaire Profile

 Philanthropy

-Komarov has been involved in philanthropic activities.
-He financed the construction of churches in his hometown of Ozyorsk and supported the building of the country's first positron emission tomography (PET) center in Chelyabinsk.
+Komarov has been involved in philanthropic initiatives, including funding the construction of the Church of the Intercession of the Blessed Virgin Mary in his hometown, Ozyorsk, and contributing to the establishment of a positron emission tomography (PET) center in Chelyabinsk.

 Career Milestones